 Students may be awarded a Federal Work-Study award as part of their financial aid package.
-This federal program provides funds for students to be employed while enrolled, at least half-time, in an eligible program of study.
+This federal work study program provides funds for students to be employed while enrolled, at least half-time, in an eligible program of study.
 Students may gain part-time work experience through employment opportunities on-campus or through the Community Service Program (typically off-campus).
+See the financial aid office to inquire about work study opportunities.